medium_122476158

 Lead with CARE.
 This simple word summarizes my leadership strategy.
 For me, it is all about relationships, and the word CARE articulates the key attributes that guide success:

-- Encouragement – In academics motivation is not the same as in a corporate environment.
-People do things because it is important to them.
-It’s my goal to encourage them to pursue these goals and do what they are passionate about.
+• Encouragement – In academia, motivation is different from that in a corporate environment.
+People do things because they are important to them.
+It’s my goal to encourage them to pursue their passions and do what they love.

-In addition, I have always believed that leadership is based on what one does, not on one’s position.
-This at the heart of my leadership philosophy.
+In addition, I have always believed that leadership is about what one does, not one’s position.
+Influence, not power.
+This is at the heart of my leadership philosophy.

 Leadership Philosophy